bokeh/bokeh/sphinx/source/docs/dev_guide/writing_tests.rst

         $ node make test:integration -k 'Legend annotation'

-    The first time you run a new or updated visual test, the BokehJS testing framework will notify you that baseline files are missing our outdated.
+    The first time you run a new or updated visual test, the BokehJS testing framework will notify you that baseline files are missing or outdated.
 At this point, it will also generate all missing or outdated baseline files for your operating system.
 The baseline files will be in a subfolder of :bokeh-tree:`bokehjs/test/baselines/`.